madhumitha-r26/Rock-Paper-Scissor/README.md

 This is a simple project developed using python programming language in which the user can play rock, paper, scissor game with the system.

 Here the user can enter either of the three choices:
-- R for Rock
+1. R for Rock
-- P for paper
+2. P for Paper
-- S for scissor
+3. S for Scissor

 whereas,
 - R beats S